New iPadOS 15: features, release date and what you need to know

 iPadOS 15 widgets

 That's changed in iPadOS 15, so you can put widgets wherever you want.
-There are also new widgets for new apps, and they now come in different sizes than they did before.
+There are also widgets for more apps than before, and they now come in different sizes than they did before.

+Two examples shown were a Photos app that show you snippets of the pictures you've taken, and a Files widget that's pretty big, so you can see lots of files at once.

 iPadOS 15 app library